flornkm/web-audit-extension/README.md

 This Raycast Extension lets you audit a given webpage in a matter of seconds.
 It's made to showcase all critical data and tell you what is not optimized yet.

+## To Do List

+- [ ] Search for Robots.txt in root URL
+- [ ] Optimize the listing / filtering of h-Tags
+- [ ] Add some other SEO related data to look for

+Happy to hear some more suggestions!

 ## How to use it?

 ### 1. Install the Extension